rwilliams/jrubywiki/Improving-startup-time.md

 In JRuby 1.3, we officially shipped support for Nailgun.
 Nailgun is a small library and client-side tool that reuses a single JVM for multiple invocations.
 With Nailgun, small JRuby command-line invocations can be orders of magnitude faster.

-To use Nailgun, you need to first start a server instance (probably in the background) by passing "--ng-server" to JRuby.
-Subsequent commands can use that server instance by passing "--ng" to JRuby.
+To use Nailgun, you need to first start a server instance (probably in the background) by passing `--ng-server` to JRuby.
+Subsequent commands can use that server instance by passing `--ng` to JRuby.

 Nailgun seems like a magic bullet, but unfortunately it does little to help certain common cases like booting RubyGems or starting up Rails (such as when running tests).
 It also can't help cases where you are causing lots of sub-rubies to be launched, and if you have long-running commands the usual Control-C may not be able to shut them down on the server.
 Your best bet is to give it a try and let us know if it helps.